What is metabolic health? Understanding glucose, lipids, and circulation

 How circulation supports glucose and lipid metabolism

+Metabolic regulation depends not only on biochemical signaling, but also on physical delivery systems.
 Glucose uptake, for example, is often framed as an insulin-dependent process.
 However, insulin signaling operates at the cellular level, while circulation determines whether glucose actually reaches target tissues.

+When circulation is efficient, these layers remain aligned.
 When circulation is impaired, signaling and delivery can become mismatched.

 This mismatch may manifest as:

-• uneven glucose uptake between tissues
+Uneven glucose uptake between tissues

-• altered lipid redistribution
+Altered lipid redistribution

-• delayed metabolic clearance
+Delayed metabolic clearance

 Endothelial dysfunction, particularly in response to oxidized LDL, has been linked to early disruption of vascular regulation (Jiang et al., 2022), highlighting how vascular changes can precede or amplify metabolic imbalance.